phcerdan/KitwareBeamerMetropolis/logos/README.md

-Run `generate_logos.sh` to regenerate eps files from the original svg files.
+Run `generate_logos.sh` to regenerate logo pdfs from the original svg files.

 Requires inkscape.